-The analyses reported in this document support the conclusion that smoke from wildfires impacted ozone concentrations in Clark County, Nevada, on the event day of June 23, 2018.
+The analyses reported in this document support the conclusion that smoke from wildfires impacted ozone concentrations in Clark County, Nevada, on the event day of June 27, 2018.
 Specifically, this document has used the following evidence to demonstrate the exceptional event:

-- Statistical analyses of the monitoring data compared to historical concentrations support the conclusion of unusual and above-normal historical concentrations at monitoring sites. - Backward trajectories support the conclusion of transport of smoke from wildfires to LVV monitoring sites. - Enhanced ground measurements of wildfire plume components (PM2.5, NO2, and CO), levoglucosan, and OC/EC ratios support the conclusion that ozone concentrations at LVV monitoring sites were impacted by smoke from wildfires. - Aerosols in vertical profile and sounding data support the conclusion that smoke was mixed down to the surface in Clark County. - Comparisons with non-event concentrations and GAM statistical modeling support the conclusion that ozone concentrations in Clark County were well above typical summer concentrations.
+- Statistical analyses of the monitoring data compared to historical concentrations support the conclusion of unusual and above-normal historical concentrations at monitoring sites. - Visible satellite imagery and AOD maps support the conclusion that smoke was transported to LVV monitoring sites. - Backward trajectories support the conclusion of transport of smoke from wildfires to LVV monitoring sites. - Enhanced ground measurements of wildfire plume components (PM{2.5}, NO2, and CO) and OC/EC ratios support the conclusion that ozone concentrations at LVV monitoring sites were impacted by smoke from wildfires. - Aerosols in vertical profile and sounding data support the conclusion that smoke was mixed down to the surface in Clark County. - Comparisons with non-event concentrations and GAM statistical modeling support the conclusion that ozone concentrations in Clark County were well above typical summer concentrations.

-Based on the evidence presented in this package, the wildfires on June 23, 2018, in Clark County were natural events and unlikely to recur.
+Based on the evidence presented in this package, the wildfires on June 27, 2018, in Clark County were natural events and unlikely to recur.
 The analyses described satisfy the clear causal relationship criterion for recognition as an exceptional event.
-Based on this evidence, DES requests that EPA exclude the data recorded at the Green Valley, Joe Neal, Walter Johnson, and Paul Meyer monitors on June 23, 2018, from use for regulatory determinations.
+Based on this evidence, DES requests that EPA exclude the data recorded at the Green Valley, Joe Neal, Walter Johnson, and Paul Meyer monitors on June 27, 2018, from use for regulatory determinations.